Nonparametric Cointegrating Regression Functions with Endogeneity and Semi-Long Memory: Initial results

 where $g(x)$ is a bounded function such that $\int_{\mathbb{R}} |g(x)| dx< \infty$ and $c_N:= d_N/h$ where $c_N \rightarrow \infty$ and $c_N/N \rightarrow 0$.
 The bandwidth parameter is denoted by $h$ and satisfies $h \equiv h_N \rightarrow 0$ as $N \rightarrow \infty$.
 Functions in the form of $S_N$ commonly arise in nonlinear cointegrating regressions, which could be the kernel function $K(.)$ or its squared $K^2(.)$; see \cite{karlsen2001nonparametric}, \cite{karlsen2007nonparametric}, and \cite{WP2009a}.

-The limit behavior of $S_N$ is important in order to establish the limit behavior of the kernel estimate of $f(x)$ in the nonparametric regression context.
+The limit behavior of $S_N$ will be important in establishing the limit behavior of the kernel estimator of $f(x)$ in the context of nonparametric regression.
 The limit distribution of $S_N$ is as follows

 where $L_{B}(t,s)$ is the local time of standard Brownian motion $B(t)$ at the spatial point $s$; see Proposition \ref{Prop9} part (i) to follow.
-When the function $g$ is a kernel density, the integral in expression (\ref{local}) is unity, and the limit is then the local time of $B$ at the origin; see \cite{jeganathan2004convergence} and \cite{WP2009a} for some of the related results.
+When the function $g(.)$ is a kernel density, the integral in expression (\ref{local}) is unity, and the limit is then the local time of $B(.)$ at the origin; see \cite{jeganathan2004convergence} and \cite{WP2009a} for some of the related results.
+In the case of long memory, the local time given in expression (\ref{local}) is in the form of $L_{B_{d+1/2}}(t,s)$ and therefore depends on the unknown parameter $d$ (\citealp{WP2009a}).
+This complicates the limit theory of the kernel estimator of regression function as well as the associated test statistic for long memory processes.